 2. Primary cells are too challenging to work with

-Also, don’t forget that OOC vendors like us have had years of experience working with primary cells and will willingly share tips and tricks through protocols, or via our support channels to ensure your assays are both successful and reproducible.
+Also, don’t forget that OOC vendors like us have had years of experience working with primary cells and will willingly share tips and tricks through protocols, or via our support channels to ensure your assays are successful and reproducible.

 3. OOC offers limited endpoint measurements

-Whilst every OOC system offers you a different mix and breadth of endpoint measurements, there is a rough rule of thumb.
-The number of possible endpoints roughly correlates to the size of the cultured microtissue and the physiological relevance of the culture conditions.
-For example, large-scale, horsepower-loaded microtissues that are perfused by finely tuned fluidics to mimic the bloodstream offer ultimate assay sensitivity, culture longevity, and data-richness.
+Whilst every OOC system offers a different mix and breadth of endpoint measurements, there is a rough rule of thumb.
+The number of possible endpoints roughly correlates to the size of the microtissue generated and the physiological relevance of the culture conditions.
+For example, large-scale, horsepower-loaded microtissues perfused by finely tuned fluidics to mimic the bloodstream offer ultimate assay sensitivity, culture longevity, and data-richness.
 High media volumes in these systems enable repeat sampling over multiple weeks for longitudinal metabolomic, proteomic, and clinically translatable biomarker studies, plus, their ample microtissues are recoverable allowing you to perform post-assay microscopic analysis or genomic, transcriptomic, and proteomic profiling.

 4. Throughput is limited